The Alt Protein Project

 The Alt Protein Project is a global student movement dedicated to turning universities into engines for alternative protein education, research, and innovation.
-Students are the driving force behind the Alt Protein Project (Alt.Pro), which is building momentum at universities around the world.
+Students at all stages of their training, from first year undergraduate students to graduate students about to defend their dissertation, are the driving force behind the Alt Protein Project, which is building momentum at universities around the world.

 While students are excited to join the alternative protein field — which has seen tremendous growth in the past decade — they aren’t always aware of the critical role they play in defining the trajectory of our food system from within the university.